Motor-CAD adaptive templates scripting#

 )

-where the arguments rotor_radius, notch_angular_width, notch_centre_angle and notch_depth must be calculated in the Adaptive Templates Script and specified.
+must be calculated in the Adaptive Templates script and specified.

-The notch region properties can then be defined and the region can be set in Motor-CAD, as described earlier in this guide.
+The notch region properties can then be defined and the region can be set in Motor-CAD, as described earlier.

 For a full Adaptive Templates example using the workflow described here, see Triangular Rotor Notches for IPM.

-It is recommended to create Adaptive Template Scripts outside Motor-CAD, using a Python Integrated Development Environment (IDE) (such as PyCharm).
+Adaptive Template Scripts should be created outside Motor-CAD, using a Python Integrated Development Environment (IDE) (such as PyCharm).
 Using an IDE allows for faster creation of the script, allowing access to autocompletion, code correction and other features which are not available in the Motor-CAD scripting interface.

-This is essential when writing complex scripts, allowing issues with the script to be fixed and the inspection of Python objects (for example geometry regions from Motor-CAD).
+This is essential when writing complex scripts, allowing issues with the script to be fixed and the inspection of Python objects, such as geometry regions from Motor-CAD.

 Working on the adaptive templates script#

-Adaptive templates script can be edited from an external IDE (for example PyCharm, VSCode).
-When using an external IDE it is important to ensure that the script contains this method before getting/setting any Motor-CAD geometry:
+Adaptive Templates scripts can be edited from an external IDE (for example PyCharm, VSCode).
+When using an external IDE, it is important to ensure that the script contains this method before getting or setting any Motor-CAD geometry:

 mc.reset_adaptive_geometry()